arieivs/42/2_minitalk/README.md

 Signals are a way to communicate with a process.
 When a signal is sent to a process, it stops whatever it is doing to handle the signal immediately.
 We can define how a process deals with a specific signal by coding a signal handler, and assigning it to that signal using the ```signal``` or ```sigaction``` functions.
-Sigaction is more recent and covers some potential issues, for example, it blocks new signals from arriving while the respective handler is busy, with masking.
-Watch [this video on signals](https://www.youtube.com/watch?v=83M5-NPDeWs), learn more about [handling signals](http://www.cs.kent.edu/~ruttan/sysprog/lectures/signals.html) and the [difference between signal() and sigaction()](https://stackoverflow.com/questions/231912/what-is-the-difference-between-sigaction-and-signal).
+Watch [this video on signals](https://www.youtube.com/watch?v=83M5-NPDeWs) and learn more about [handling signals](http://www.cs.kent.edu/~ruttan/sysprog/lectures/signals.html).
 We can also use the ```trap``` command to perform actions (such as removing temporary files) when the process is interrupted.
 Learn more about [traps here](https://www.tutorialspoint.com/unix/unix-signals-traps.htm).